-7. If multiple editions of a report template are available (for example, for CWE/SANS Top 25 issue reports), from the Options list, select the edition you want to generate.

-- 8. Click DONE. - To select the format for the report to generate, next to Output format, select XLS, DOC, or PDF. - 10.
+- 6. If multiple editions of a report template are available (for example, for CWE/SANS Top 25 issue reports), from the Options list, select the edition you want to generate.
+Depending on the report type, additional settings might be required or available. - 7.
+To select the format for the report to generate, next to Output format, select XLS, DOC, or PDF. - 8.
 In the CREATE NEW REPORT dialog box, click GENERATE.